Discover how a biomechanics assessment helps address foot and lower limb issues.

 What does the process involve?

-A Gait Analysis helps evaluate the way a person walks, identifying any irregularities in their stride, foot strike, or posture.
+- A Gait Analysis which helps evaluate the way a person walks, identifying any irregularities in their stride, foot strike or posture.

 Detection of Abnormalities: